-- Place 6 cups water into a pot and bring to the boil.
+- Place 6 cups water into a pot and bring to a boil.

-- Next, remove pot from the heat, add tea and sage leaves, with a few drops of food coloring.
+- Next, remove the pot from the heat, and add tea and sage leaves, with a few drops of food coloring.

 - Cover the pot with its lid and wrap a tea towel around the pan.
 Set it on the counter 10 minutes to steep the tea.

-- Strain the beverage into a teapot and serve hot, with sugar or honey on the side; or pour unto tall glass that are 1/2 filled with cracked ice and garnish with a piece of fruit on a party-pik (offer sweeteners to guests).
+- Strain the beverage into a teapot and serve hot, with sugar or honey on the side; or pour into a tall glass that are 1/2 filled with cracked ice and garnish with a piece of fruit on a party-pik (offer sweeteners to guests).

-Another Use for Green Teas - Green Tea Eggs
+Another Use for Green Tea: Green Tea Eggs

 - Boil some eggs, cool them, and crack their shells all around without removing them.
-It's fine if you removed small parts of the shell here and there.
+It's fine if you remove small parts of the shell here and there.